-- 24 The Great East Japan Earthquake, with a moment magnitude 9.0, occurred at 14:46 (Japanese - 25 Standard Time) on 11 March 2011.
-The seismic motions and the tsunami caused by the earthquake led - 26 to severe damage to the Fukushima Daiichi nuclear power plant (NPP) operated by the Tokyo Electric - Power Company (TEPCO).
-As a result, the plant, which had six boiling water reactors (BWRs), - 28 experienced a station blackout, i.e. the loss of all external power and practically its entire alternative - power supply.
-At Units 1-3, which were operating at full power at the time of the accident, the reactor - 30 cores eventually melted, and a large amount of radioactive material was released into the environment.
+- 24 The Great East Japan Earthquake, a moment magnitude of 9.0, occurred at 14:46 (Japanese Standard - Time) on 11 March 2011.
+The seismic motions and the tsunami caused by the earthquake led to severe - damage to the Fukushima Daiichi nuclear power plant (NPP) operated by the Tokyo Electric Power - Company (TEPCO).
+As a result, the plant, which had six boiling water reactors (BWRs), experienced - a station blackout, i.e. the loss of all external power and practically its entire alternative power supply. - 29 At Units 1-3, which were operating at full power at the time of the accident, the reactor cores - 30 eventually melted, and a large amount of radioactive material was released into the environment.

-31 Emergency declaration and urgent protective actions
+Emergency declaration and urgent protective actions

-- 32 At 19:03 on 11 March 2011, the national Government established the so-called Nuclear Emergency - 33 Response Headquarters (NERHQ); at the same time, the declaration of a "nuclear emergency" was - 34 issued. - 35 At 20:50 on 11 March 2011, the Fukushima Prefectural Government decided to evacuate residents - 36 within a radius of 2 km of the Fukushima Daiichi NPP.
+- 32 At 19:03 on 11 March 2011, the national Government established the so-called Nuclear Emergency - 33 Response Headquarters (NERHQ); at the same time, the declaration of a "nuclear emergency" was - 34 issued.

+- 35 At 20:50 on 11 March 2011, the Fukushima Prefectural Government decided to evacuate residents - 36 within a radius of 2 km of the Fukushima Daiichi NPP.
 However, just over half an hour later, at 21:23, - 37 the national Government issued an order for the evacuation of an area within a 3 km radius of the plant, - and for sheltering in an area within a radius of 3-10 km.
 At 05:44 on 12 March 2011, the national - 39 Government extended the evacuation to an area within a radius of 3-10 km.
 At 18:25, following the